hannahaichelman/TimeCourse_Physiology/Map_Figure/README.md

 # Map Figure

+This folder contains the script and information necessary to create Figure 1 (the collection map) from the manuscript.

 -You will need to download, gunzip, and place the gshhs_f.b.gz file from NOAA in your working directory.
 The file can be found here: https://www.ngdc.noaa.gov/mgg/shorelines/data/gshhs/oldversions/version1.2/